-IGS Coatings for Sootblowers in PC-fired Boilers
+IGS Coatings Mitigate Sootblower Erosion in PC-Fired Boilers

 IGS has developed highly erosion resistant materials and Cetek® anti-slagging technology to address sootblowing environments in nose arches, superheaters, and reheater tubes of pulverized coal boilers.
 Utilizing our experience in high erosion applications, IGS has developed proprietary materials to withstand the aggressive conditions associated with air and steam sootblowing.